lidonation/intersect-product-commitee-nairobi-workshop/docs/workshops/paris-workshop-apr-2025.md

 # Paris - Future of Cardano - April 2025

+## Introduction

+A focused in-person workshop in Paris brought together 15–20 core contributors to strategically refine Cardano's direction toward 2026.
+Product demos highlighted the need for market validation.
+Key technical discussions centered on L1/L2 scalability (Leios), threat detection, and Decentralized Identity.
+Roadmap planning aligned the 2025–2026 vision with market adoption.
+SPO roles in Hydra/AVS were discussed, including a registry proposal.
+Intent-based transactions and Babel Fees were identified as critical UX improvements.
+Future workshops will prioritize geographic diversity.

 ## Strategizing for Product Market Fit

 The Future of Cardano Workshop, recently convened in Paris, brought together a